Twikito/myCloud/README.md

 ## Context

-You received [this mockup](https://cdn.jsdelivr.net/gh/Twikito/myCloud/mockup.png) from the designer, without any further information.
+As a front-end developer, you received [this mockup](https://cdn.jsdelivr.net/gh/Twikito/myCloud/mockup.png) from the designer, without any additional information.
 This often happens.

-All you know is that you need to optimize this page for SEO.
+All you know is that your page needs to be optimized for SEO and mobile display.

 ## Statement